If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 4) Where Can I Put A Skip?

-A skip can be placed anywhere on your private land that you desire, providing the skip van can easily deliver and collect the skip.
+A skip can be placed anywhere on your private land that you desire, providing the van can easily deliver and collect it.
 For that reason, most people choose to have their skip on their driveway or front lawn.

-Keep in mind that if you place the skip on your lawn, it’s likely to damage the grass if it is left there for any period of time.
-Skips have also been known to damage or mark driveways, especially on softer surfaces such as tarmac.
+Keep in mind that if you place it on your lawn, it’s likely to damage the grass if it is left there for any period of time.
+They have also been known to damage or mark driveways, especially on softer surfaces such as tarmac.

-If you don’t like the idea of potentially damaging your garden or driveway, or you simply don’t have space or access to be able to place a skip on private land, you can apply to have your skip on the roadside.
+If you don’t like the idea of potentially damaging your garden or driveway, or you simply don’t have space or access to be able to place it on private land, you can apply to have your skip on the roadside.
 It cannot, however, be placed on the pavement.

 5) Do I Need A Skip Licence?

-If the skip will sit entirely on private land, you do not need a skip licence or permit.
+If it will sit entirely on private land, you do not need a skip licence or permit.

-Should you decide to place the skip on the roadside, you’ll need a skip permit or licence.
-In some areas this will be arranged by the skip hire company, in others, you’ll need to obtain the permit yourself.
+Should you decide to place the it on the roadside, you’ll need a skip permit or licence.
+In some areas this will be arranged by the hire company, in others, you’ll need to obtain the permit yourself.

 When placing a skip on the roadside you may need to take additional safety precautions, such as lights or reflective markings.
 Failure to obtain a permit and use the correct safety markings can result in a fine of up to £1,000.